khudgins/documentation/automation/deployment_configuration/tier.rst

       that meaningful of a concept when working in a multi-tenant cloud environment where actual CPU are load shared.

-      In short, custom scaling with enStratus means that on an interval of about 30s, enStratus will read the output of a script called /enstratus/bin/scaleCheck.
-The scaleCheck script that controls scaling behavior signals enStratus to scale up, do nothing, or scale down by returning 1, 0, or -1, respectively.
+      In short, custom scaling with Enstratius means that on an interval of about 30s, Enstratius will read the output of a script called /enstratus/bin/scaleCheck.
+The scaleCheck script that controls scaling behavior signals Enstratius to scale up, do nothing, or scale down by returning 1, 0, or -1, respectively.

-      A voting mechanism is used by enStratus to determine whether or not to scale the number of servers in a group.
+      A voting mechanism is used by Enstratius to determine whether or not to scale the number of servers in a group.
 Essentially, if the majority of servers in a server group "vote" to scale up by returning 1, a new server will be started.
 If the majority of servers in a server group vote to scale down by returning -1, a random server in that